joelgoodman/modulator/README.md

 Modulator is an extensible block editor system that enables rich content editing in any JavaScript project.
 Built with TypeScript and designed to be framework-agnostic, Modulator provides a powerful foundation for building block-based editors similar to Notion, WordPress Gutenberg, or Editor.js.

 ## Project Structure

 modulator/
 ├── packages/
 │ ├── core/ # Core editor engine
-│   ├── basic-blocks/       # Standard block implementations
+│ ├── blockImplementations/ # Block implementations
-│   ├── ui/                 # UI components
+│ ├── uiComponents/ # UI components
-│   └── utils/              # Shared utilities
+│ └── typeUtils/ # Type utilities and helpers
 ├── examples/ # Example implementations
 └── docs/ # Documentation

 ## Getting Started